apache/hudi/website/releases/older-releases.md

 In 0.11.0, `org.apache.hudi.utilities.schema.HiveSchemaProvider` is added for getting schema from user-defined hive tables.
 This is useful when tailing Hive tables in `HoodieDeltaStreamer` instead of having to provide avro schema files.

+## Known Regression

+In 0.11.0 release, with the newly added support for Spark SQL features, the following performance regressions were inadvertently introduced:
+* Partition pruning for some of the COW tables is not applied properly
+* Spark SQL query caching (which caches parsed and resolved queries) was not working correctly resulting in additional
+* overhead to re-analyze the query every time when it's executed (listing the table contents, etc.)

+All of these issues have been addressed in 0.11.1 and are validated to be resolved by benchmarking the set of changes on TPC-DS against 0.10.1.

 ## Raw Release Notes